-- (1) Appointed 2 January 2009. - (2) Resigned 2 January 2009. - (9) Includes salary received during the period 1 July 2008 to 2 January 2009 when Mr Sandy was deemed a key management person and prior to his appointment to the Board.
-Mr Sandy resigned from his position on the Board on 9 June 2009. - (4) Resigned 28 November 2008. - All of the options issued to Directors vested upon the change of control which occurred on 2 January 2009.
-Therefore, the share based payment expense is accelerated to reflect the fair value of the options (as measured at the date of grant) on issue as at the date of the merger. - These key management personnel were not remunerated for their services prior to the merger. - (7) In accordance with accounting standards, Mr Clark's options have been valued as though they had been issued on the original grant date of 20 May 2008.
+- (1) Appointed 2 January 2009. - (2) Resigned 2 January 2009. - (3) Includes salary received during the period 1 July 2008 to 2 January 2009 when Mr Sandy was deemed a key management person and prior to his appointment to the Board.
+Mr Sandy resigned from his position on the Board on 9 June 2009. - (4) Resigned 28 November 2008. - (5) All of the options issued to Directors vested upon the change of control which occurred on 2 January 2009.
+Therefore, the share based payment expense is accelerated to reflect the fair value of the options (as measured at the date of grant) on issue as at the date of the merger. - (6) These key management personnel were not remunerated for their services prior to the merger. - In accordance with accounting standards, Mr Clark's options have been valued as though they had been issued on the original grant date of 20 May 2008.
 The options granted on 20 May 2008 were cancelled and reissued following shareholder approval on 28 November 2008.
 Had the options been valued at 28 November 2008, then the value per option would have been approximately \$0.01 to \$0.02 as compared with the average value on 20 May 2008 of \$0.365.
-Had the share based payments expense been calcuated by reference to the value at 28 November 2008 it would have been approximately \$67,000 as compared with \$1,509,569.
+Had the share based payments expense been calculated by reference to the value at 28 November 2008 it would have been approximately \$67,000 as compared with \$1,509,569. - (8) Given the global financial crisis, the Remuneration Committee determined that there would be no salary increase for management in January 2009, and that the next salary review would be effective from July 2010, ie management's fixed remuneration will be frozen for 30 months.